jorpppp/jorpppp.github.io/_research/2018-9-20-consumption-shocks.md

 ---
 With [Darwin Cortés](https://http://www.urosario.edu.co/Profesores/Listado-de-profesores/C/Cortes-Cortes-Darwin/) and Andrés Gallegos

-Abstract: We analyze the effect of adverse health shocks on different expenditure shares of households using a difference in differences approach.
-We find that households engage in substitution between health expenditures and food expenditures.
-We also find important heterogeneity in this trade-off between present health and future health mediated by access to social protection, job contract type, and location (urban-rural).
-We document that households from rural areas headed by persons with informal jobs are more vulnerable.
-We discuss several policy implications.
+Abstract: We analyze the effect of adverse health shocks on households’ expenditure shares in different good categories using a fixed-effects approach and a structural approach based on microeconomic theory.
+We find that households substitute health and food expenditure in response to adverse health shocks.
+We find substantial heterogeneity in this trade-off between current and future health mediated by access to social protection, job contract type, and location (urban-rural).
+Households from rural areas –where household heads are more likely to hold informal jobs and lack access to safety nets– are more vulnerable than others.
+Our findings suggest that access to formal employment and a higher quality of local institutions can help mitigate the negative consequences of health shocks.